Brian De Palma: 1998–present: Career slump

+Filmmaking style, techniques and trademarks

-De Palma's films can fall into two categories, his psychological thrillers (Sisters, Body Double, Obsession, Dressed to Kill, Blow Out, Raising Cain) and his mainly commercial films (Scarface, The Untouchables, Carlito's Way, and Mission: Impossible).
+De Palma's films can fall into two categories: his thriller films (Sisters, Body Double, Obsession, Dressed to Kill, Blow Out, Raising Cain) and his mainly commercial films (The Untouchables, Carlito's Way, and Mission: Impossible).
 He has often produced "De Palma" films one after the other before going on to direct a different genre, but would always return to his familiar territory.
 Because of the subject matter and graphic violence of some of De Palma's films, such as Dressed to Kill, Scarface and Body Double, they are often at the center of controversy with the Motion Picture Association of America, film critics and the viewing public.

+Inspirations

-De Palma frequently quotes and references other directors' work.
+De Palma frequently quotes and refers to other directors' work.
+His early work was inspired by the films of Jean-Luc Godard.
 Michelangelo Antonioni's Blowup and Francis Ford Coppola's The Conversation plots were used for the basis of Blow Out.
 The Untouchables' finale shoot out in the train station is a clear borrowing from the Odessa Steps sequence in Sergei Eisenstein's The Battleship Potemkin.
 The main plot from Rear Window was used for Body Double, while it also used elements of Vertigo.
 Vertigo was also the basis for Obsession.
 Dressed to Kill was a note-for-note homage to Hitchcock's Psycho, including such moments as the surprise death of the lead actress and the exposition scene by the psychiatrist at the end.

 Camera shots

 Film critics have often noted De Palma's penchant for unusual camera angles and compositions.
 He often frames characters against the background using a canted angle shot.
 Split-screen techniques have been used to show two separate events happening simultaneously.
-To emphasize the dramatic impact of a certain scene De Palma has employed a 360-degree camera pan.
-Slow sweeping, panning and tracking shots are often used throughout his films, often through precisely-choreographed long takes lasting for minutes without cutting.
+To emphasize the dramatic effect of a certain scene De Palma has employed a 360-degree camera pan.
+Slow sweeping, panning, and tracking shots are often used throughout his films, often through precisely-choreographed long takes lasting for minutes without cutting.
 Split focus shots, often referred to as "di-opt", are used by De Palma to emphasize the foreground person/object while simultaneously keeping a background person/object in focus.
 Slow-motion is frequently used in his films to increase suspense.

 Personal life

 De Palma has been married and divorced three times, to actress Nancy Allen (1979–1983), producer Gale Anne Hurd (1991–1993), and Darnell Gregorio (1995–1997).
-He has one daughter from his marriage to Hurd, Lolita de Palma, born in 1991, and one daughter from his marriage to Gregorio, Piper De Palma, born in 1996.
+He has one daughter from his marriage to Hurd, and one daughter from his marriage to Gregorio.
 He resides in Manhattan, New York.